paulrobertlloyd/paulrobertlloyd-v4/src/_content/discussions/2009-02-02-thats_not_my_name.md

   date: 2009-02-03T09:33:59Z
   url: http://roobottom.com
   content: |
-    You're in SF?
+    You’re in SF?
 And the place you go to break your month-long coffee fast is Starbucks?!
 Oh, for shame sir.

 - author: Cennydd
   gravatar: a962b4d3a7d6405455b39a7b336ab133